ManageIQ/manageiq-ssh-util/README.md

 * The ability to override the default value for the :use_agent option.
 * Bug fixes for the on_extended_data ssh channel.

+For details of the original bugs (and fixes) please see https://github.com/ManageIQ/manageiq-gems-pending/pull/437.

 The remaining differences are internal refactoring updates.